 The impact on network performance throughput is related to the wanted link between the AAS BS and the UE and hence is covered by the EIRP requirements so need not be considered when looking at TRP.

-However the BS class upper power limits are derived based on the interference the BS causes in co-existence scenarios.
+However, the BS class upper power limits are derived based on the interference the BS causes in co-existence scenarios.
 This was not considered when examining EIRP accuracy network performance.
 The upper power limits for the medium range and local area BS classes can be found in TR 25.951 [10] and are based on co-existence simulations with wide area networks and the macro layer downlink outage.
 From these simulations and the results it can be noted that:

 - The results for the medium range output power limit were between +20 to +30 dBm with +24 dBm agreed as a compromise.